vacp2p/rfc/specs/waku/v2/waku-store.md

 RPC call to respond to a HistoryQuery call.
 - The `messages` field MUST contain the messages found, these are [`WakuMessage`] types as defined in the corresponding [specification](./waku-message.md).
 - `PagingInfo`  holds the paging information based on which the querying node can resume its further history queries.
 The `pageSize` indicates the number of returned waku messages (i.e., the number of messages included in the `messages` field of `HistoryResponse`).
 The `direction` is the same direction as in the corresponding `HistoryQuery`.
 In the forward pagination, the `cursor` holds the `Index` of the last message in the `HistoryResponse` `messages` (and the first message in the backward paging).
 The requester shall embed the returned  `cursor` inside its next `HistoryQuery` to retrieve the next page of the waku messages.
 The  `cursor` obtained from one node SHOULD NOT be used in a request to another node because the result MAY be different.

-# Security Analysis

-- **Prevention of Denial of Service**: DoS attack can be mitigated through accounting model as provided by [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
-In a nutshell, peers have to pay for the service they obtain from each other, which means, in terms of `store` protocol, the querying node will be charged for the history messages that it queries from other nodes.
-In addition to incentivizing the service provider, accounting also makes DoS attacks costly for malicious peers.

 # Future Work